 Connecticut Theft Lawyer

-Charges for Connecticut larceny theft arrests can range from relatively minor misdemeanor charges to severe Class B felonies.
+Charges for theft can range from relatively minor misdemeanor charges to severe Class B felonies.
 All convictions carry a potential jail sentence and a permanent criminal record.
 Any of the top Connecticut theft and larceny lawyers may be able to help people avoid a criminal conviction.
-Attorneys can work with people to understand their defenses, file legal motions in court to preserve evidence, and can eventually cross-examine witnesses at trial to defend people against Connecticut charges of theft and shoplifting.
+Attorneys can work with people to understand their defenses, file legal motions in court to preserve evidence, and can eventually cross-examine witnesses at trial to defend people against charges of theft and shoplifting.

 Shoplifting and theft arrests are also known as larceny under Connecticut law.
 It’s defined under CGS 53a-119 as any wrongful taking of any property from a third person with the intent to deprive that person of ownership.
 In other words, to intentionally take and keep another’s property.
 The statute provides several examples including embezzlement, extortion, theft by deception, and shoplifting.